idaholab/moose/framework/doc/content/framework/reviewing.md

   in conditionals that should be impossible to hit.
 - The reviewer may request additional testing.
 - The reviewer may enable additional testing recipes.
 Anything with manual memory management could benefit from a valgrind recipe.
-Anything with loose tolerances is likely to fail parallel testing, feel free to add those recipes.
+Anything with loose tolerances is likely to fail parallel testing.
+  Feel free to add those recipes.

 ## Documentation

 - Inline code documentation such as doxygen is not required but may be requested when code is unclear.
-When unclear whether it's unclear, ask for more documentation.
+When in doubt, ask for more documentation.
 - Request documentation for new classes and systems and also for modifications to existing documentation where it is deemed important.
 - Thorough documentation is not required, but it should be accurate and error-free, and it should clarify anything unusual or unclear.
-- When capabilities in the code change, it's likely user documentation will need to be adapted.
-Always check out the current state of the user documentation to make sure it does not become inaccurate.
+- Ensure that existing documentation remains accurate with code changes.
 - If the changes are significant enough to communicate to the community, ensure there is a corresponding newsletter entry.